now-eat-krap/dummy/README.md

 - `data-sample`: 0–1 float for sampling.
 - `data-click`, `data-scroll`, `data-spa`: enable optional collectors.
 - `data-hb`: heartbeat cadence in seconds (0 disables).
-- `data-snapshot-upload`: `"true"` (default) captures a single rrweb snapshot per route to feed the heatmap wireframe; set to `"false"` to disable.
+- `data-snapshot-upload`: `"true"` (default) captures a single layout skeleton per route (no images or text) to feed the heatmap wireframe; set to `"false"` to disable.
 - `data-snapshot-endpoint`: optional override for the `/ba/snapshot` capture endpoint.
-- `data-rrweb-src`: override the default rrweb CDN bundle if you need to self-host it.

 ## Automatic Snapshots

-- The browser snippet lazily loads `rrweb` and captures a single full snapshot (no replay stream) per unique combination of site, normalized route, snapshot hash, and grid.
+- The browser snippet samples the live DOM for structural elements (header, sections, buttons, media, etc.) and converts them into a layout skeleton without sending raw text or images.
-- The snapshot is POSTed to `/ba/snapshot`, where FastAPI sanitizes the DOM and writes a wireframe HTML file under `app/heatmap_cache/<snapshot>/<route>/<viewport>/<grid>/<section>/index.html`.
+- The skeleton is POSTed to `/ba/snapshot`, where FastAPI writes a neutral wireframe HTML file under `app/heatmap_cache/<snapshot>/<route>/<viewport>/<grid>/<section>/index.html` alongside JSON metadata.
-- Opening `/heatmap` renders that cached wireframe behind the click density overlay automatically.
+- Opening `/heatmap` renders that cached wireframe behind the click density overlay automatically and lets you jump between cached routes.
 - To regenerate a snapshot, remove the cache directory (or clear the `logflow:snapshot:*` keys in `localStorage`) and reload the page with the snippet enabled.

 For HTTPS dev setups (Next.js, Vite, etc.) proxy `/ba` to `http://localhost:9000/ba` so the snippet can POST over HTTP without mixed-content issues.